-A large majority of FDA approved antibodies are full-length and of IgG1, IgG2, or IgG4 subclass.
-However, non-traditional antibody formats are slowly emerging.
-For example, blinatumomab (Blincyto, approved 2014) is a bispecific antibody while brentuximab vedotin (Adcetris, approved 2011) and ado-trastuzomab emtansine (Kadcyla, approved 2013) are based on conventional antibodies but conjugated with cytotoxic agents, and are so-called antibody-drug conjugates (ADCs).
-New formats are introduced to improve the efficacy (10) of therapies to reach new targets, for instance by designing antibodies that have the capability to cross the blood-brain barrier (11).
-Antibody formats that retain the basic structure of IgGs may inherit their pharmacokinetic properties (12) but novel constructs that lack the Fc-part of the antibody may have reduced half-life (13).
-This can be an advantage if the antibody is used for imaging purposes (14).
-For therapeutic purposes, there needs to be a balance between efficacy and half-life for smaller antibody formats such as single chain Fvs and nanobodies, or other scaffolds that have the potential to reach more hidden targets and even act as intrabodies to target intracellular antigens (15).
-Several pharmaceutical companies now have bispecific antibodies (16) and antibody-drug conjugates in their clinical pipeline (17) while intracellular antibodies may still be in research phase (Fig 2).
+(Adcetris[TM], approved 2011) and ado-trastuzomab emtansine (Kadcyla[TM], approved 2013) are based on conventional antibodies but are conjugated with cytotoxic agents and are so-called antibody-drug conjugates (ADCs).
+New formats are introduced to improve the efficacy (2) of therapies and to reach new targets, for instance by designing antibodies that have the capability to cross the blood-brain barrier (3).
+Antibody formats that retain the basic structure of IgGs may inherit their pharmacokinetic properties (4) but novel constructs that lack the Fc-part of the antibody may have reduced half-life (5).
+This can be an advantage if the antibody is used for imaging purposes (6).
+For therapeutic purposes, there needs to be a balance between efficacy and half-life for smaller antibody formats such as single chain Fvs and nanobodies or other scaffolds that have the potential to reach more hidden targets and even to act as intrabodies to target intracellular antigens (7).
+Several pharmaceutical companies now have bispecific antibodies (8) and antibody-drug conjugates in their clinical pipeline (9) while intracellular antibodies may still be in research phase (Fig 2).

 Fig 2.
-Antibody formats.
-Antibody formats include canonical (A), antibodydrug conjugates (B), bispecifics (C) and fragments (D).
-Fragments include antigen- binding fragments (Fabs), single- chain variable region (scFv) constructs, and domain antibodies.
-Radiolabelled antibodies and antibodyimmunotoxins are not shown.
+Antibody formats include (A) canonical, (B) antibody-drug conjugates, (C) bispecifics, and (D) fragments.
+Fragments include antigen- binding fragments (Fabs), single-chain variable region (scFv) constructs, and domain antibodies.
+Radiolabelled antibodies and antibody-immunotoxins are not shown.
 These formats can be further subcategorized, and antibodies can span classifications.
 There are at least 30 different bispecific formats, for example, some of which include fragments.
 Modified from Nature Reviews Drug Discovery.